Casborn History, Family Crest & Coats of Arms

 The surname Casborn was first found in Kent where they held a family seat as Lords of the Manor.
 The Saxon influence of English history diminished after the Battle of Hastings in 1066.
 The language of the courts was French for the next three centuries and the Norman ambience prevailed.
 But Saxon surnames survived and the family name was first referenced in the 13th century when John de Caseburn held estates in that shire in 1275.

-Important Dates for the Casborn family
+Early History of the Casborn family

 This web page shows only a small excerpt of our Casborn research.
 Another 85 words (6 lines of text) covering the years 1455 and 1487 are included under the topic Early Casborn History in all our PDF Extended History products and printed products wherever possible.